Understanding the Difference Between Abdominoplasty and Lipectomy for Body Contouring

 It involves making an incision around the waist to remove excess skin and fat.
 The remaining skin is then pulled taut to create a smoother, more contoured appearance.

-Typical candidates for belt lipectomy surgery are those who have undergone major weight loss and need to address the resulting loose skin and extra fatty tissue.
-This comprehensive approach can significantly transform the body’s appearance, removing large amounts of excess skin and fat to reshape the waistline and enhance overall body contours.
+Typical candidates for belt lipectomy surgery are those who have undergone major weight loss and need to remove the resulting loose skin and extra fatty tissue.
+This comprehensive approach can significantly alter the body’s appearance, removing large amounts of excess skin and fat to reshape the waistline.

 Brachioplasty (Arm Lipectomy)